DBAwesome01/host-plugins/README.md

 1. The commits should have a descriptive message and which is not in the past tense.

   For example:
-  `Describe the XYZ module with more detail.` or `Add detailed description for XYZ.` is good, but: `Added XYZ.` isn't.
+  `Describe the XYZ plugin with more detail.` or `Add config for XYZ.` is good, but: `Added XYZ.` isn't.

 2. Content should be grammatically correct and the spelling should be US English, e.g. Color not Colour.